Answered By: Woodruff Library Reference Last Updated: Jun 25, 2019 Views: 655

 - Search results can be sorted by Relevance, Date, or Popularity

-2. Click on a relevant title and look at the subject headings.
-Subject headings describe what a book is about.
+- Click on a relevant title and look at the "subjects" field in the record.
+Subjects describe what a book is about.
 Click on a subject heading to find more books that have been tagged with the same heading.

 - Write down call numbers of relevant books to find them in the book stacks.